 *CNAC was originally based in Shanghai.
 Pan Am also flew American passengers into Hong Kong on their famous flying boat China Clippers out of San Francisco, luxurious travel for its time taking several days with refueling stops and hotel stays in Hawaii, the Philippines other Pacific islands.

 **(Kindle Locations 185-191).
 Open Road Media.
 Kindle Edition.
 Apparently, things have not changed much with Hong Kong university students.

-***Many of the triad members were in turn hunted down by the Lam Yi Dui (Chaiang Kai-shek’s secret police) who were themselves little more than thugs who executed triad suspects and saboteurs in Hong Kong alleys.
-There were similar attitudes in Burma, India and Malaya towards British overlords.
+***Many of the triad members were, in turn, hunted down by the Lam Yi Dui (Chiang Kai-shek’s secret police) who were themselves little more than thugs who executed triad suspects and saboteurs in Hong Kong alleys.
+There were similar attitudes in Burma, India, and Malaya towards British overlords.

 **** Edwards told me during our phone conversation that he could have had his book published by a major publisher if he had been willing to change its title to something less provocative.
 He refused.
 As it happens there is a Japanese edition with the title Kutabare Jap Yaroh, which contains a “very rude expletive.”